Gluten-Free Blueberry Oat Muffins

 - 3 eggs

-- 1 cup fresh blueberries lightly coated in oat flour
+- 1 cup fresh blueberries, lightly coated in flour

 Instructions

-Preheat oven to 325°F. Line muffin pan with cups or parchment paper.
+- Preheat oven to 325°F. Line muffin pan with large paper baking cups or parchment paper.

-Fill muffin cups ¾ full.
+- Fill muffin liners ¾ full.
 Sprinkle the top of each muffin with rolled oats.

 - Fresh blueberries are best, but you can use frozen.
 You may also have to adjust the baking time to a bit longer.